Wills Lawyers in Calgary

 Personal directives are also typically included as part of our estate planning packages.
 A Personal Directive guides your personal decisions.
 It is a legal document allowing you to name a decision-maker and/or provide written instructions to be followed when, due to illness or injury, you no longer have the capacity to make decisions such as where you live or the medical treatment and personal care you will receive.

 The most common instructions relate to your medical care, such as life support and pain management, but could include any personal decision that is important to you.
 The person you choose to make these types of decisions for you should be someone who knows you well and who you trust to make decisions that are right for you.
 If you regain mental capacity, your personal directive is no longer valid.

 While there are useful do-it-yourself options, the many intricacies and complexity of the law are generally not accounted for.
 We think your family is too important to entrust their future to a $30 kit that may be challenged or even declared invalid.
 Or worse, if you choose not to make a will, and your affairs are left to the courts to be dealt with.

 A lawyer specializing in wills will be a cost-effective way of ensuring your will reflects your wishes, encompasses your assets and estate, and reflects your unique family situation.
 Getting legal help to draft a will ensures the will is properly drafted and mitigates the risk of it being declared invalid or any legal challenges such as estate litigation.

-As protection for your family, it is important to plan who will take care of your financial, legal, and personal affairs if you are ever incapacitated.
-If you have not madea Power of Attorney or Personal Directive, your family will have to endure the lengthy, expensive, and uncertain process of applying to court to become your Trustee and Guardian.
-Preparing ahead allows you to determine decisions reflective of your personal beliefs and values.
+Also, as a protection for your family, it is important to plan who will take care of your legal, personal, and financial affairs if you are ever incapacitated.
+If you have not made a Power of Attorney or Personal Directive, your family will have to endure the lengthy, expensive, and uncertain process of applying to the court to become your Trustee and Guardian.
+Preparing ahead with the help of a wills lawyer allows you to determine decisions reflective of your personal beliefs and values.

 FREQUENTLY ASKED QUESTIONS